bgamari/AndreasPK.github.io/apkblog/posts/2019-06-17-Taking a look at GHC creates unique Ids.md

 }
 ```

-The only complicated part is for the multi threaded case.
+If we run using a single threaded, either by using the single threaded rts or
+by checking the numer of threads in use we can use simple addition to increment our unique.

+If we are in a multithreaded environment we have to rely on atomic increment.
-Here we rely on atomic increment to avoid two threads getting the same result.
+Otherwise we might get a race condition where two different supplies get assigned the same result.

 # Does it make sense to optimize this further?